 The effect of breathlessness on daily activities can be quantified easily in clinical practice using the Modified Medical Research Council (mMRC) Dyspnoea Scale (Celli 2004, Fletcher 1960) (see Box 3).

-The COPD assessment test (CAT) (Jones 2009) contains a relatively short and easily scored eight items and provides an alternative to approximately 17 other reported and longer questionnaires such as the St Georges and the CRQ.
+The COPD assessment test (CAT) (Jones 2009) is relatively short, easily scored and provides an alternative to approximately 17 other reported and longer questionnaires such as the St Georges Respiratory Questionnaire (SGRQ) and the Chronic Respiratory Disease Questionnaire (CRQ).
 It may provide useful information when taking a history from patients.
 The CAT quantifies the impact COPD has on a patient’s wellbeing and daily life, with the aim of facilitating communication between healthcare professionals and patients.
 The test is comprised of eight questions pertaining to cough, sputum, chest tightness, exercise tolerance, ability to perform activities of daily living, confidence in leaving the home, sleep and energy levels.
+Each question is scored on a 6-point scale (0 to 5) yielding a total possible score of 40 for the questionnaire.
+The total CAT score provides a broad clinical picture of the impact of COPD on an individual patient with scores of >30, 21-30, 10-20 and <10 corresponding to very high, high, moderate and low impact respectively.
+A total score of 5 is the upper limit of normal in a healthy non-smoker (Jones 2011b).
 A systematic review (Gupta 2014) that included 36 studies carried out in 32 countries reported the CAT to be reliable, valid and responsive as a Health Related Quality of Life (HRQoL) instrument.
 However, the minimum clinically important difference in the total CAT score is unclear.The CAT is freely available in many languages (see http://www.catestonline.org/english/index.htm).
 It is easy and quick to complete, and score.
 A meta-analysis of eight studies of the CAT questionnaire demonstrates moderately strong predictive values for aspects of COPD including a valid diagnosis, likelihood of exacerbations, depression, lung function and mortality (Karloh 2016).< Prev Next >